 Peel only the portion of your ginger root that you want to grate, and leave the rest of the peeling on the root to use hold onto as you grate your ginger.

-The smaller the grated edge the more effective job you’ll make of your ginger, so use a Microplane designed for zesting citrus (this is our favorite Microplane).
+The smaller the grated edge the more effective job you’ll make of your ginger.
+We have another article dedicated to our top choices for the best ginger graters!

 Ginger packs a lot of versatile flavor into a small number of fresh ingredients, and it can really bring life to a sweet or savory dish.